What Do I Need to Finance My Boat This Summer?

 1. Good Credit Score

 Your credit score is crucial when applying for boat financing.
 US-DFS considers your credit score to assess your financial reliability.
 Typically, a higher credit score (700 and above) can help you secure better interest rates and loan terms.
-If your credit score is lower, don’t worry – we offer options tailored for various credit profiles, but you might encounter higher interest rates.
+If your credit score is lower, don’t worry!
+We offer boat loan with bad credit options tailored for various credit profiles, but you might encounter higher interest rates.

 2. Down Payment